-Tracing information can also provide you additional insight into the data collected by QML Profiler.
-For example, you could check why a trivial binding evaluation is taking so long.
+Tracing information can tell you more about the data that QML Profiler collects.
+For example, you can check why a trivial binding evaluation is taking so long.
 This might be caused by C++ being executed or the disk I/O being slow.

 Several tracing tools (such as

 chrome://about) can generate information about Chrome trace events in Chrome Trace Format (CTF).
 You can open CTF files in Qt Creator for viewing.
 This is especially useful when viewing trace files larger than 100 MB, which are difficult to view with the built-in trace-viewer (

 The visualizer supports all event types used in data that the LTTng tracing framework generates, converted to CTF.
 However, some of the more advanced event types used, for example, in Android system traces, are not supported.
 The visualizer silently ignores unsupported event types.

 - Counter events (graphs)